SoyMilkIsOk/terp-mirror/README.md

 * `--config` &mdash; Load settings from a different YAML config file.

 The mirror runs fullscreen; press <kbd>Esc</kbd> or <kbd>Q</kbd> to exit.

+> **Note:** The requirements pin NumPy below `2.3` to remain compatible with the
+> tested OpenCV and SciPy wheels.
+Adjust the constraint only if you update those
+> dependencies as well.